Laptop Management For Remote Teams

 - Protecting against data theft for a lost or stolen laptop

-- Providing users tools and accessories for proper care
+- Providing users with tools and accessories for proper care

 - Retrieving laptops from former employees

-A lot of countries have stringent laws in place to compel companies to provide the right tools their remote team needs to carry out their jobs effectively as well as protecting customer data.
+A lot of countries have stringent laws in place to compel companies to provide the right tools that their remote teams need to carry out their jobs effectively as well as protecting customer data.

-Compliance issues can arise when there aren't the security measures in place to protect this data or the company doesn't provide their remote employees with secure devices.
+Compliance issues can arise when there are no security measures in place to protect this data or the company doesn't provide its remote employees with secure devices.

 Laptop Inventory Management Issues

-The primary purpose of a laptop inventory system is to keep an accurate record of laptops owned by the companies and also to map what assets are with which employees.
+The primary purpose of a laptop inventory system is to keep an accurate record of laptops owned by the company and to map what assets are with which employees.

 This is necessary for managing remote teams and understanding what software is being used on each device.
 Good IT asset inventory management will lead to an increase in productivity, cost optimization, and team management.

-Good laptop management can help preserve company values while ensuring disciplined spending habits and cost reduction.
+Good laptop management can help ensure disciplined spending habits and cost reduction.
 An excellent strategy to achieve this is by employing a VMI system that shifts laptop management's responsibilities from a team member or team members to secondary companies such as GroWrk.

 Ensuring Secure Access to Company data

 It is no news that remote workers are the number one target of cybercriminals looking to access companies' data.
-While it is important to ensure data is readily available for ongoing business needs, it is more important to remember the importance of safety.
-Check out how to set up secure laptops for employees working remotely.
+While it is important to ensure data is readily available for ongoing business needs, it is more important to prioritize safety.

 Protecting Against Data Theft for a Lost or Stolen Laptop